 As a blogger, most of us come across this question, what is the difference between a Blog and an Article?
 Often we even have to explain the difference to our content writers, when third-party content is needed.
 Articles are the most common types of write-ups and you can find them from ages ago.
 While Blogs are relatively new and come up with a different approach.
-Though we use both of them and each of them has their differences, sometimes they overlap each other, especially nowadays.
+Though we use both of them and each of them has its differences, sometimes they overlap each other, especially nowadays.
 So, some people even distinguish them as blog posts and blog articles.
 Well, despite the differences, a question comes that how should you approach your blog readers?
-Should you go with the traditional blog approach or adopt some goodies from articles to come with a more informational and interactive blog-post?
+Should you go with the traditional blog approach or adopt some goodies from articles to come with a more informational and interactive blog post?
 Let us take a deep drive and explore the differences.

 Blog Vs Article: Casual Vs Formal

 As I said earlier, both of them have different approaches.
 Articles are relatively formal and usually written from a third-person point of view.
 While blog posts come with a personal touch.
 They are usually written from the first-person point of view.
 So, you will usually see lots of “I, me, you, our, your” type of words.
 It doesn’t mean that blogs are never written with formal touch, as I said earlier, things are changing and sometimes they overlap each other.
-But in most of the cases, you will find a casual touch in blog posts.
+But in most cases, you will find a casual touch in blog posts.

 Now, what should be your approach?
 Formal or casual?
 The answer lies with the topic you are writing and what type of information you are sharing with your readers.
-If you are sharing some research-based analytical data to your readers then you can definitely switch from casual to formal or if you need more interaction then switch from formal to casual.
+If you are sharing some research-based analytical data with your readers then you can switch from casual to formal or if you need more interaction then switch from formal to casual.

 Blog Vs Article: Content-Length

 What we bloggers require more is the quality of content.
-So the length actually doesn’t matter.
+So the length doesn’t matter.
 The rule of the thumb now is to provide good quality content to the readers and to answer as many questions about the topic as possible.

 Blog Vs Article: SEO Keyword

 Well, things are changing in both worlds now.
-After Google’s last algorithm change, especially BERT update, bloggers are focusing more on answering related questions.
+After Google’s last algorithm change, especially the BERT update, bloggers are focusing more on answering related questions.
 Keyword optimization becoming less and less important.
-It’s is easier to rank by answering questions related to topics of the blog.
+It’s is easier to rank by answering questions related to the topics of the blog.
 I’m not saying that keywords became obsolete already, it’s just becoming a less important factor for SEO.

 Blog Vs Article: Editing

 Well, editing is another area where articles are heavily dependent.
-Most of the articles are written in a third-person view and moreover, articles are long.
+Most of the articles are written in a third-person view and articles are long.
 So editing is a top priority for articles.
 What about blogs then?
 As blogs are written in first-person point of view and it’s casually written, usually just simple editing is good enough for them.
 Moreover, blogs are relatively short and it doesn’t require a professional editor to edit them.